robotology/blocktest/README.md

 make -j 4 install
 ```

-Or it is possible to select the Scriptbuilder compilation and Yarp integration options.
+Or it is possible to select the Scriptbuilder and Yarp integration options.
 Note that they are active by default.

 ```bash
 ccmake ..